-This entailed dynamiting passenger trains and torching the Spanish loyalist’s property and sugar plantations, including many American-owned ones.
+This entailed dynamiting passenger trains and torching the Spanish loyalists’ property and sugar plantations, including many American-owned ones.

-In March 1898, during the Spanish-American War, the Spanish Captain-General of Cuba Ramon Blanco y Erenas proposed for Gomez and his Cuban troops to join the Spanish Army repelling the United States.
+In March 1898, during the Spanish-American War, the Spanish Captain-General of Cuba Ramon Blanco y Erenas proposed for Gomez and his Cuban troops to join the Spanish Army, repelling the United States.

 Blanco appealed to the “shared heritage” of the Cubans and Spanish (probably talking about the fact that the Spanish had colonized the island for almost three centuries).